lukatoidze/lukatoidze/README.md

 ❤️‍🔥 List of my passions include: Design & visualization, science and digital technologies.

 Always exploring new tech and tools - both design and programming-oriented, constantly learning and adapting to advancements in the field.
-Currently doing a research paper related to AI and Video games 🎮

 🔥 Open and ready for project collaborations and new challenges.
 Feel free to connect with me using any social network listed below or via email: toidzeluk@gmail.com 📩